ASeriesOfUnfortunateBugs/ChattBank/README.md

 Once I was satisfied with the functionality of the application and felt that I met all of the requirements, I presented the completed application to the instructor via video.
 I received the maximum grade for this assignment.

-If you would like to see a demostration video for this project, [you can find it here](https://youtu.be/sPY0heWm0sk).
+If you would like to see a demostration video for this project, [I have one available here](https://youtu.be/sPY0heWm0sk).